-Finally, we run the attack at different imbalance ratios and measured its success for different perturbations.
-In this experiment, we select 62 test examples which all models (trained for different imbalance ratios) classified correctly before the evasion attack.
+Finally, we run the attack at different imbalance ratios and measure its success for different perturbations.
+In this experiment, we select 62 test examples that all models (trained for different imbalance ratios) classified correctly before the evasion attack.
 The results are illustrated in Figure~\ref{fig:proj_mal}.
-At $L_2$ distance 20, the evasion attack achieves 100\% success rate for all ratios except 1.
-Additionally, we observe that with higher imbalance, it is easier for the attacker to find adversarial examples (at fixed distance).
-One reason is that models that have lower performance (as the one trained with 1:50 imbalance ratio) are easier to attack.
+At $L_2$ distance 20, the evasion attack achieves a 100\% success rate for all ratios except 1.
+Additionally, we observe that with a higher imbalance, it is easier for the attacker to find adversarial examples (at a fixed distance).
+One reason is that models that have lower performance (such as the model trained with 1:50) are easier to attack.
 Second, we believe that as the imbalance gets higher the model becomes more biased towards the majority class (\ben), which is the target class of the attacker, making it easier to cross the decision boundary between classes.

 We include an adversarial example in Table~\ref{tab:proj_adv}.
 We only show the features that are modified by the attack and their original value.
-As we observe, the attack preserves the feature dependencies: the average ratio of received bytes over sent bytes (Avg\_Ratio\_Bytes) is consistent with number of received (Total\_Recv\_Bytes) and sent (Total\_Sent\_Bytes) bytes.
-In addition, the attack modifies the domain registration age, an independent feature, relevant in malicious domain classification~\cite{MaKDD09}.
-However there is a higher cost to change this feature: the attacker should register a malicious domain and wait to get a larger registration age.
+As we observe, the attack preserves the feature dependencies: the average ratio of received bytes over sent bytes (Avg\_Ratio\_Bytes) is consistent with the number of received (Total\_Recv\_Bytes) and sent (Total\_Sent\_Bytes) bytes.
+In addition, the attack modifies the domain registration age, an independent feature, relevant to malicious domain classification~\cite{MaKDD09}.
+However, there is a higher cost to change this feature: the attacker should register a malicious domain and wait to get a larger registration age.
 If this cost is prohibitive, we can easily modify our framework to make this feature immutable.